covivis/COVIVIS/README.md

  This function applies the estimated parameters $\nu$, $\gamma$ and $\omega$ to the input time series data of virus concentration and returns a log prediction based on the Shedding curve model.
 The fifth argument, the residual standard deviation $r$, is used to calculate confidence and prediction intervals for the predicted values.

 ### iv.param_estim_by_em(onsetdata,sewagedata)
+- Parameter estimation by Shedding profile model.

 ### iv.prediction_by_em(onsetdata,v,omega,gamma,pr)
+- Prediction of the viral consentration using estimated parameters by Shedding profile model.

 ## Requirement
 "COVIVIS-Functions.R" and "COVIVIS-Simulations.Rmd" require the following libraries to run: